-TGPC publishes an annual groundwater monitoring and contamination report (Required by TWC, Section 26.406).
-The report:
+Once per year, TGPC publishes the Joint Report as required by TWC, Section 26.406.
+The Joint Report:

-- Describes the status of groundwater monitoring activities conducted or required by each agency at regulated facilities or associated with regulated activities. - Identifies each newly documented case of groundwater contamination during the previous calendar year. - Lists the cases of contamination documented during previous calendar years for which enforcement action was incomplete when the preceding report was issued. - Indicates the status of enforcement action for each listed case of contamination.
+- Describes the status of groundwater monitoring activities conducted or required by each TGPC member agency at regulated facilities or associated with regulated activities. - Identifies each newly documented case of groundwater contamination during the previous calendar year. - Lists the cases of contamination documented during previous calendar years for which enforcement action was incomplete when the preceding report was issued. - Indicates the status of enforcement action for each listed case of contamination.

-The TGPC produced and published two monitoring and contamination reports during the previous two years: Joint Groundwater Monitoring and Contamination Report-2020 (TGPC, 2021) and Joint Groundwater Monitoring and Contamination Report-2021 (TGPC, 2022).
+TGPC produced and published two Joint Reports during the previous biennium: Joint Groundwater Monitoring and Contamination Report - 202211 and Joint Groundwater Monitoring and Contamination Report - 2023. and Joint Groundwater Monitoring and Contamination Report - 2023.

-Each TGPC member agency or organization provides data for the Joint Report and a description of its programs that protect groundwater.
-Each regulatory program with enforcement authority provides a brief description of each case of groundwater contamination as well as the enforcement status for the case.
+In preparation of the Joint Report, each TGPC member agency or organization provides information from their groundwater monitoring and protection programs.
+Those members with a regulatory program that includes enforcement authority also provide a brief description of each case of groundwater contamination and the enforcement status for the case.
 Groundwater contamination cases are listed in the report by regulatory agency, then sorted by county and the specific regulatory program with jurisdiction over the case.
+A spreadsheet of groundwater contamination cases in the report is also included as a separate file at the same time the Joint Report is published and available online along with the report.